-- Must have current USFS-approved defensive horsemenship training.
-Provide upon request to MWA staff, otherwise it's assumed you have this when you register for a volunteer project.
+- Have current USFS-approved defensive horsemenship training.
+Provide upon request to MWA staff.
+It's assumed you have this certification when you register for a volunteer project.

-- Must acknowledge, agree to and accept USFS Job Hazard Analaysis.
-Click here to read online now, but this is also provided during your online registration.
+- Acknowledge, agree to, and accept USFS Job Hazard Analaysis.
+Click here to read.
+The Analysis is also provided during your online registration.

-- Must complete MWA online registration.
-It's imperative that we know your health background and other personal info in case of emergency while your in the field with us.
+- Complete MWA online registration.
+It's imperative that we know your health background and other personal info in case of emergency while you're in the field with us.

-- Must be in good standing and play well with other trail partners and land agency partners.
+- Be in good standing and play well with other trail and land-agency partners.

-- Must understand and agree that MWA staff have the right to respectfully decline services at any time if safety standards are not being upheld or other reasons putting volunteers, agency staff or MWA at risk.
+- Understand and agree that MWA staff have the right to respectfully decline services at any time if safety standards are not being upheld or volunteers, agency staff, or MWA staff are otherwise at risk.

 Volunteering is Easy - Here's How it Works

 - Check out the schedule and select a date/project that fits your schedule.
-Be sure to review the trailhead info, camp info and further available details, provided by MWA staff.
+Be sure to review the trailhead information, camp information, and all available details provided by MWA staff.

 - Every packer on the trip needs to complete this volunteer registration form.
 All packers need to fill out this form one week before the project start in order to receive reimbursement.

-- Final check-in: MWA staff will call you about 2-3 weeks before the project to make sure we are all on the same page about dates, details, meeting times, etc.
+- For final check-in, MWA staff will call you two to three weeks before the project to make sure we are all on the same page about dates, details, meeting times etc.

 It’s important to us that these trips are worth your while!
 Aside from our unwavering gratitude, we also offer the following options for mileage reimbursement:

-- Request a letter from MWA to you outlining value of your services to our program.
+- Request a letter from MWA outlining the value of your services to our program.
 This *may* be tax deductible.
 Consult a financial expert.

-- Or, request a Mileage Reimbursement from MWA:
+- Alternatively, request a mileage reimbursement from MWA:

 - Each packer who drives a rig to support our project can submit a mileage reimbursement request at $.56/mile/person up to $400 one-way for the group.

-- MWA can reimburse individuals or BCH clubs for their mileage - the lead packer from your group will need to a reimbursement form (this form will be sent after your trip) so we know who to reimburse and for how much.
+- MWA can reimburse individuals or BCH clubs for their mileage - the lead packer from your group will need to submit a reimbursement form (the form will be sent after your trip) so we know who to reimburse and for how much.